sis00337/Pycharm-For-Dummies/docs/configuration.md

     ![cmd-quit](https://github.com/sis00337/Pycharm-For-Dummies/blob/gh-pages/assets/images/4.cmd_quit().png?raw=true "Quit Python from cmd")

-Great!
-Your Python seems to be working perfectly!
+Success!
+Your Python seems to be working perfectly.

 Next, let's create a new project in PyCharm.